There are pre-implementation materials to measure organizational or provider readiness for SafeCare® as listed below:

 There is formal support available for implementation of SafeCare® as listed below:

 Certified SafeCare Coaches provide support for Providers.
-Home sessions are observed or listened to by the Coach to assess fidelity and guide feedback to the Provider in a Coaching call or meeting.
-SafeCare Coaches are supported by SafeCare Trainers, who assess the reliability of Coaches’ fidelity, as well as the quality of the Coaching session.
-NSTRC also provide technical assistance to agencies during the first year of implementation.
+Home sessions are observed or listened to by the Coach to assess fidelity and guide feedback to the Provider in a coaching call or meeting.
+SafeCare Trainers support SafeCare Coaches by assessing the reliability of Coaches’ fidelity, as well as the quality of the coaching session with the provider.
+NSTRC also provides technical assistance to agencies during the first year of implementation.

-The SafeCare Portal is a web-based portal that assists in trainee certification and fidelity monitoring, as well as facilitating support for Providers from their Coach.
+The SafeCare Portal is a web-based platform that assists in trainee certification and fidelity monitoring, as well as facilitating support for Providers from their Coach and Coaches from their trainer.
 The Portal also collects data on Provider demographics and certification progress.

 There are fidelity measures for SafeCare® as listed below: